mt9304/TimelessApps/README.md

 ## Introduction

-This is an experimental website I created to see how a web application works from the beginning (as a simple CRUD app) to the end (deploying on a web server and monitoring traffic).
-I will be extending on this in the future to explore different workflows and processes for delivering projects.
+This is a web application I created to experiment with website monitoring and deployment workflows.
+This application itself also manages projects to keep track of progress and deadlines.

 ## Prerequisites